SansGuidon/bookmarks/README.md

 * [Code search for Developers](http://codegists.com/search/jenkinsfile-tutorial/) - search for code snippets
 * [Command line fu](http://www.commandlinefu.com/commands/browse) - a place to find those command-line gems that you return to again and again.
 * [chrisallenlane/cheat](https://github.com/chrisallenlane/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 You can obviously improve the existing ones with your own content.
 It's also inspiring for shell aliases creation
+* [NanoDano](http://www.devdungeon.com/content/i-know-how-program-i-dont-know-what-program) - "I know how to program, but I don't know what to program"

 ## Programmer humor
 * [CommitStrip](http://www.commitstrip.com/en) - daily life of developers